grange85/ahfow-www/collections/_posts/2002/2002-04-08-conan-the-romantic.markdown

 - news
 tags: []
 ---
-<p>Sorry I was on holiday so I missed plugging Luna's appearance on "Late Night with Conan O'Brien" last week.
-I heard they played Lovedust...I guess you should look out for re-runs</p>
+Sorry I was on holiday so I missed plugging Luna's appearance on "Late Night with Conan O'Brien" last week.
+I heard they played Lovedust...I guess you should look out for re-runs.